 There are a plethora of studies and reports which document the mental, physical and emotional impact of excessive and/or prolonged stress on ourselves and those around us.
 For children, it is extremely harmful and can have negative and serious impacts on a child’s health, development and behaviours.
 This can add to the stress both at home and at school, creating a downwards spiral that becomes ever more difficult for children to get out of.

 FULLY-FUNDED INTERVENTION, PSHE SUPPORT AND RESOURCES FOR SCHOOLS

-Our funding has also meant that we are able to provide free PSHE resources to schools to help pupils identify, understand and manage their feelings.
+We have created a series of resources for schools to help pupils identify, understand and manage their feelings.
 Our ‘How are you feeling?’ posters and cards are based on Dr Stephen Porges’ Polyvagal Theory and help adults and young people understand the relationship between their nervous system (think ‘flight or fight’ response) and their thoughts, feelings and behaviours.
-We are providing them free of charge to schools and other organisations working with children until November 1st.

 Jules Ashley-Higgins is a former school leader, educator and Director of Beacon Education Services, a part of Beacon Family Services.
 Beacon Family Services works with families, schools and communities to provide therapy sessions which help build relationships and connections with others.
 They have continued to offer their services throughout Covid-19, providing valuable connections and acting as a lifeline to struggling families.